-Access to the library is free to everyone.
-Our collections, unless restricted, are available to all for use in the library.
+Access to the Stephen H. Hart Research Center is free to everyone.
+Our collections, unless restricted, are available to all for use in the research center.

 The following rules are intended to provide equal access to all patrons and to ensure the protection of the State's documentary and cultural heritage for future generations.